-Pro ocess stage Definition of Service Service type Target user 1 Orientation 1.1 Monitor study programmes provided by universities Minimal requirements for the service to be considered online: information on study programmes and the possibility for students to easily perform a search, which allows for viewing and comparing information between certain study programmes (from different universities) Informational National 1.2 Check admission requirements for enrolling in higher education Minimal requirements for the service to be considered online: information on what is needed when enrolling in higher education (e.g. a help-wizard or checklist tool with all the requirements) Informational National 2 Enrolment 2.1 Obtain recognition of diploma declaration Minimal requirements for the service to be considered online: information on and the online form needed to obtain a status declaration or recognition statement of diploma when your diploma was obtained in another country than the country under evaluation Border 2.2 Register in higher education Minimal requirements for the service to be considered online: information on and the online form needed to enrol as a student in a university or another institution of higher education subsidised by an official administrative body in the country, including the provision of personal documents and/or eventual qualifications to be enrolled National & Cross- Border 2.3 Apply for student grants Minimal requirements for the service to be considered online: information on and the online form needed to apply for student grants given to higher education students National & Cross- Border 2.4 Calculate additional financial possibilities Minimal requirements for the service to be considered online: information on available additional grants, social benefits and loan, based on personal situation, making students aware of possible financial support (e.g. with a calculation tool) Informational National 2.5 Apply for additional social benefits Minimal requirements for the service to be considered online: information on and the online form needed to apply for additional benefits when enrolling in higher education (other than specific study grants) because of financial hardship or disability National & Cross- Border 3 Study guidance 3.1 Apply for portability of student grant (abroad) Minimal requirements for the service to be considered online: information on and online form needed to keep a student grant when continuing a study abroad (temporarily) Transactional National 3.2 Monitor grades and personal data Minimal requirements for the service to be considered online: information on and online space to access personal data and get an overview of grades (e.g. via personal account/profile) Informational National 3.3 Minimal requirements for the service to be considered online: information on what a student needs to consider when planning to study abroad (e.g. references to other universities, tips about arranging accommodation abroad, suggestions on how to finance studying abroad) Informational National 3.4 Minimal requirements for the service to be considered online: information on where to look for vacant internships, how to write a CV, what to pay attention to when looking for a job after graduating etc. Informational National
+Pro ocess stage Definition of Service Service type Target user 1 Orientation provided by universities Minimal requirements for the service to be considered online: information on study programmes and the possibility for students to easily perform a search, which allows for viewing and comparing information between certain study programmes (from different universities) National 1.2 Check admission requirements for enrolling in higher education Minimal requirements for the service to be considered online: information on what is needed when enrolling in higher education (e.g. a help-wizard or checklist tool with all the requirements) National 2 Enrolment 2.1 declaration Minimal requirements for the service to be considered online: information on and the online form needed to obtain a status declaration or recognition statement of diploma when your diploma was obtained in another country than the country under evaluation Cross- Border 2.2 Minimal requirements for the service to be considered online: information on and the online form needed to enrol as a student in a university or another institution of higher education subsidised by an official administrative body in the country, including the provision of personal documents and/or eventual qualifications to be enrolled National & Cross- Border 2.3 11, Minimal requirements for the service to be considered online: information on and the online form needed to apply for student grants given to higher education students National & Cross- Border possibilities Minimal requirements for the service to be considered online: information on available additional grants, social benefits and loan, based on personal situation, making students aware of possible financial support (e.g. with a calculation tool) National 2.5 Minimal requirements for the service to be considered online: information on and the online form needed to apply for additional benefits when enrolling in higher education (other than specific study grants) because of financial hardship or disability National & Cross- Border 3 Study guidance grant (abroad) Minimal requirements for the service to be considered online: information on and online form needed to keep a student grant when continuing a study abroad (temporarily) 3.2 Minimal requirements for the service to be considered online: information on and online space to access personal data and get an overview of grades (e.g. via personal account/profile) Informational National studying abroad (international office) Minimal requirements for the service to be considered online: information on what a student needs to consider when planning to study abroad (e.g. references to other universities, tips about arranging accommodation abroad, suggestions on how to finance studying abroad) 3.4 internships and starting your Minimal requirements for the service to be considered online: information on where to look for vacant internships, how to write a CV, what to pay attention to when looking for a job after graduating etc. Informational National